Nochubuena/V.E.T/CORS_FIX.md

 - Verify the URL in browser matches your backend URL

 ### Network Error
-- Backend might be down or sleeping (Render free tier)
+- Backend might be down or sleeping (free tier services may sleep after inactivity)
 - Check backend logs in hosting dashboard
 - Verify environment variables are set correctly